LTLA/BiocWorkflow2015/converted/workflow.md

-# Obtaining the ENCODE blacklist for mouse
+# Obtaining the ENCODE blacklist for mm10

 A number of genomic regions contain high artifactual signal in ChIP-seq experiments.
 These often correspond to genomic features like telomeres or microsatellite repeats.